ClearBlade/cb-cli/README.md

 ```

 ## Description ##
 The push command allows you upload changes to local copies of ClearBlade objects back out the the remote ClearBlade system.
 Obviously, it is the opposite of the pull command.
-Again, it has the same options as the diff and pull commands.
+Again, it has the same options as the pull command.

 {{< note title="Note" >}}
-You can combine these options on a single command line just like with diff and pull
+You can combine these options on a single command line just like with pull
 {{< /note >}}

 ## Options ##